Port of Korsakov: Description

-There are 34 berths in the port, there are also subordinate port posts in other settlements.
+There are 34 berths in the port.
+There are also subordinate port posts in other settlements.

 The port can handle vessels up to 8,000 dwt and drawing 7.5 m draft.

 Stevedoring companies are the Korsakov Sea Trade Port OJSC, Petrosakh CJSC, Sakhalin Energy Investment Company Ltd., Pristan LLC, Rosneft-Vostoknefteprodukt LLC (branch No. 5), Sakhalin branch of FSUE Natsrybresurs, LLC "Fishing collective farm named after S.M.
 Kirov" (p.
 Ozerskoe).
-Equipment - 17 gantry cranes, 3 crawler cranes, and 1 truck crane.
-There are about 32,600 square meters of open areas, covered warehouses - 12,700 square meters.
+Their equipment includes: 17 gantry cranes, 3 crawler cranes, and 1 truck crane.
+There are about 32,600 square meters of open areas and 12,700 square meters of covered warehouses.

 The port handles timber cargo, coal, crude oil and oil products, metal and scrap metal, equipment, containers, general cargo.
 Ship repair is in progress.

 A railway has been brought to the port.
-Communication between him and other settlements of the Sakhalin Region is carried out by road and rail, as well as by regular flights of ships.
+Communication between it and other settlements of the Sakhalin Region is carried out by road and rail, as well as by regular flights of ships.